 Like what you are hearing?
 Check out these other best things to do in Ely, Minnesota.

 19. Waseca, MN

-Waseca boasts some beautiful parks like Lizzie Lake park.
-This park features the gorgeous Lizzie Lake with breathtaking views of the surrounding area and gorgeous flora and fauna.
+Waseca boasts some beautiful parks like Clear Lake Park.
+This park features the gorgeous Clear Lake with breathtaking views of the surrounding area and magnificent flora and fauna.

-Visitors can also explore other beautiful waterfalls in the area; Waseca has something for every nature lover!
+Visitors can also explore the other three beautiful lakes and three other state wildlife management areas; Waseca has something for every nature lover!